arabel1a/jekyll-theme-console/index.md

 permalink: /
 ---

-Welcome to arabel1a's landing page!
+Welcome to my landing page!

 My cool stuff:
  * [ ] An open-source reimplementation of SERCOS II protocol for LinuxCNC